-The Level 1 BMX Coaching Course (L1 BMX) has been developed by BMX Australia (the National Sporting Organisation for BMX in Australia) and in line with the Australian Sports Commission (ASC) Guidelines for the Design and Registration of NCAS & NOAS Accreditation Programs.
+The Level 1 BMX Coaching Course has been developed by BMX Australia, the National Sporting Organisation for BMX in Australia.

-This coaching course provides coaches with opportunities to learn, to study and be assessed for both the theoretical and practical aspects of coaching BMX riders.
-The L1 BMX Coaching Course is accredited on the National Coaching Accreditation Scheme (NCAS), a program of the ASC.
-As a result, it is a nationally recognised coaching course and is directly linked to the ASC Coaching and Officiating standards in coaching.
+It provides coaches with opportunities to learn, to study and be assessed for both the theoretical and practical aspects of coaching BMX riders.
+The L1 BMX Coaching Course is a nationally recognised coaching course and is administered by BMX Australia.

 The Level 1 BMX is a coaching course where the aim of the coach is to prepare and introduce riders to racing including building fitness, developing and refining skills.
 The Rider will be at the Riding to RACE development stage and riding at Club level through to State/Territory championship level.